open-telemetry/opentelemetry-proto/README.md

 ## Maturity Level

-Releases 1.0.0 and newer releases from this repository may contain unstable (alpha or beta) components as indicated by the Maturity table below:
+1.0.0 and newer releases from this repository may contain unstable (alpha or beta) components as indicated by the Maturity table below.

 | Component | Binary Protobuf Maturity | JSON Maturity |
 | --------- |--------------- | ------------- |